 The Interpreting/Captioning Unit (ICU) of the Disability Resource Center provides communication access to DeafBlind, Deaf, and hard of hearing individuals in the University community.
 Committed to providing high quality sign language interpreting, real-time captioning, and media captioning services to students, staff, faculty, and guests of the University.
 Contact ICU to request accommodations.

 Spring Jam™ is committed to ensuring that it is an accessible event for all patrons.
 Your questions, comments and suggestions are valuable to achieving this goal.
 Please do not hesitate to call Disability Resource Center at 612-626-1333 (V/TTY) or email at email@example.com for more information or to provide feedback.
 You can also reach the Student Activities Office/Program Board at 612-626-6919 or email us at firstname.lastname@example.org.

-Our annual Spring Jam™ music festival brings in over 5,000+ students, which creates a unique opportunity to gain exposure with a college demographic and expand brand awareness.
+Our annual Spring Jam™ music festival hosts over 5,000 students, which creates a unique opportunity to gain exposure with a college demographic and expand brand awareness.
 This rare opportunity allows brand activation and engagement with a specific large target audience.
-Thanks to our 2015 sponsors for helping make Spring Jam™ possible.
+Thanks to our 2016 sponsors for helping make Spring Jam™ possible.

 For more information on a customized Spring Jam™ sponsorship package designed to accommodate your brand’s marketing agenda, please fill out and submit this form.
 Our Sponsorship Manager will contact you with more information.